+We examined which bacteria constituted these most abundant gut communities (Figure 2 and Figure S3).
+We observed both global variations in bacterial Phyla composition between samples from different life stages (Figure 2A) and inter-individual variations between samples from the same life stage (Figure 2C).
+In most cases, inter-individual variations were coherent with the global changes observed with the previous or the next life stage, and for this reason we pooled the observations from different samples belonging to the same life stage category.

-We examined which bacterial phyla accounted for these gut communities (Figure 2A and Supplementary Figure 3).
-At the premetamorphic stage of development, we observed that Actinobacteria dominated the tadpole’s gut microbiota with an estimated abundance of 66.29%.
-At this stage, Proteobacteria (mostly Alphaproteobacteria) and Firmicutes were also abundant (17.65 and 13.20 %, respectively) while Bacteroidetes and Verrucomicrobia contributions were quantitatively modest (1.58 and 1.28%, respectively).
-The tadpole’s gut microbiota composition changed with Proteobacteria becoming the major phylum (63.33%, mostly Deltaproteobacteria) in prometamorphic tadpoles, followed by Firmicutes (18.45%), Actinobacteria (13.51%), Bacteroidetes (3.11%), Synergistetes (1.07%) and Verrucomicrobia (0.53%). in metamorphic tadpoles Proteobacteria were more dominant (93.92%, mostly Alphaproteobacteria), Firmicutes abundance decreased (5.15%) and Bacteroidetes (0.61%), Actinobacteria (0.27%), Synergistetes (0.04%) and Verrucomicrobiae (0.01%) were minor contributors.
-Once metamorphosis was completed, the gut microbiome of the froglets changed and Firmicutes became dominant (62.56%), followed by Proteobacteria (32.49%, mostly Deltaproteobacteria), Bacteroidetes (4.54%), Actinobacteria (0.39%), Synergistetes (0.01%) and Verrucomicrobia (0.01%).
-In comparison, the composition of the adult gut microbiome was marked by more balanced abundances of Proteobacteria (39.19%, mostly Deltaproteobacteria) and Firmicutes (32.35%), a remarkable abundance of Verrucomicrobia (13.30%) slightly higher than that of Bacteroidetes (11.94%), and a minor contribution of Synergistetes (2.22%) and Actinobacteria (1.00%).
+At the premetamorphic stage of development, we observed that Actinobacteria dominated the tadpole’s gut microbiota (Figure 2A).
+At this stage, Proteobacteria (mostly Alphaproteobacteria) and Firmicutes were also abundant while Bacteroidetes and Verrucomicrobia contributions were quantitatively modest.
+The tadpole’s gut microbiota composition changed with Proteobacteria becoming the major phylum (mostly Deltaproteobacteria) in prometamorphic tadpoles, followed by Firmicutes, Actinobacteria, Bacteroidetes, Synergistetes and Verrucomicrobia.
+The proportion of Proteobacteria increased in metamorphic tadpoles (mostly Alphaproteobacteria), Firmicutes abundance decreased and Bacteroidetes, Actinobacteria, Synergistetes and Verrucomicrobiae were minor contributors.
+Once metamorphosis was completed, the gut microbiome of the froglets changed and Firmicutes became dominant, followed by Proteobacteria (mostly Deltaproteobacteria), Bacteroidetes, Actinobacteria, Synergistetes and Verrucomicrobia.
+In comparison, the composition of the adult gut microbiome was marked by more balanced abundances of Proteobacteria (mostly Deltaproteobacteria) and Firmicutes, a remarkable abundance of Verrucomicrobia (slightly higher than that of Bacteroidetes), and a minor contribution of Synergistetes and Actinobacteria.
 The abundance patterns for Proteobacteria were marked by different contributions of Alpha and Deltaproteobacteria.

-These patterns of abundances at the phylum level were attributable to a restricted number of families (Supplementary Figure 3A).
+These patterns of abundances at the phylum level were attributable to a restricted number of families (Figure 2B).
 At the family level, three genera from three families of Bacteroidetes were predominant: Bacteroides (Bacteroidaceae) with a marked abundance increase at froglet and adult stage, and dgA-11 (Rikenellaceae) with an increase during tadpole growth and then in adult stages, and Parabacteroides (Porphyromonadaceae) that increased only at the adult stage.
 Verrucomicrobiaceae was the dominant family of Verrucomicrobia in adult guts, and it was represented by a single genus, Akkermansia.
 Similarly, a single unknown genus of the Synergistaceae family was found at low abundance in prometamorphic tadpoles and in adults.
 Synergistetes Microbacteriaceae was the dominant family of Actinobacteria in pre and prometamorphosis tadpole’s guts, and it was represented by a single genus, Leifsonia.
 Seven families of Firmicutes were predominant: Lachnospiraceae (several genera) and Peptostreptococcaceae (one unknown genus) with a marked abundance increase at froglet and adult stage; Planococcaceae (one unknown genus) that increased only at the adult stage; Clostridiaceae 1 (genus "Clostridium sensu stricto 1"), Erysipelotrichaceae (two genera Coprobacillus and Erysipelatoclostridium) and Ruminococcaceae (genera Hydrogenoanaerobacterium, Anaerotruncus, Ruminococcaceae) were found with fluctuating abundances across the life stages, and finally Family XIII was found only at low abundance.
 Eight families of Proteobacteria were predominant: Aeromonadaceae (genus Aeromonas), Neisseriaceae (genus Vogesella) and a family of Rhizobiales (one unknown genus) dominated the froglet gut microbiome; Rhodospirillaceae (one unknown genus) exhibited a tendency to decrease across development and were minor in adults; Desulfovibrionaceae (genus Desulfovibrio) were a minority at premetamorphosis and were abundant in the other stages, Pseudomonadaceae (genus Pseudomonas) and Bradyrhizobiaceae (unknown genus) were found in metamorph’s guts, and Rhodocyclaceae (genus Azovibrio) in prometamorphic tadpoles.